or-yarok/reducepdf/README.md

 # reducepdf
 bash script to reduce pdf file
+# USAGE:
+reducepdf.sh <pdf-file to reduce> [options]
 # OPTIONS
 * _-r_ <resolution in dpi> to set resolution of page images.

     Default resolution is 72.
-Value in the interval 30..300 are allowable
+Values in the interval 30..300 are allowable

 * _-s_ <file size in bytes> to set the maximum file size.